CSX (CSX)

 CSX’s two-year annual EPS declines of 6.5% were bad and lower than its two-year revenue losses.

-We can take a deeper look into CSX’s earnings to better understand the drivers of its performance.
-CSX’s operating margin has declined over the last two years.
+Diving into the nuances of CSX’s earnings can give us a better understanding of its performance.
+While we mentioned earlier that CSX’s operating margin was flat this quarter, a two-year view shows its margin has declined.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, CSX reported adjusted EPS of $0.44, down from $0.46 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 3.8%.
-Over the next 12 months, Wall Street expects CSX’s full-year EPS of $1.64 to grow 12%.
+In Q4, CSX reported adjusted EPS of $0.39, down from $0.42 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects CSX’s full-year EPS of $1.61 to grow 16.2%.

 9. Cash Is King